SaintDoresh/Weather-MCP-ClaudeDesktop/README.md

 4. Check that all dependencies are installed
 5. Try restarting Claude Desktop
 6. Check logs for any error messages

+### Common API Issues
+- **API Key Activation**: New OpenWeatherMap API keys may take up to 24 hours to activate
+- **Invalid API Key Error**: If you get a 401 error, verify your API key is correct and active
+- **Rate Limiting**: Free tier allows up to 60 calls per minute, which might be exceeded during heavy usage

 ## Rate Limits